Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-with $x_{0} = x$ the input signal.
+with $x_{0} = x$ the input signal \cite{esteves2018learning}.
 We see in \eqref{eq:singleFeatureSCNN} that the linear transform is now forced to be a spherical convolution.
-The learnable linear transforms are now the collection of filters $\ccalH = \{h_{\ell}\}_{\ell=1}^L$, one per layer.
-We note that determining the description of these filters is also a design choice (for example, choosing a certain parametric family of filters and then learning the specific parameters from the training data).
+The learnable linear transforms are now the collection of spherical convolutional filters $\ccalH = \{h_{\ell}\}_{\ell=1}^L$.

-The descriptive power of spherical signals can be increased by considering a multiple feature (multi-feature) signal mapping $\bbx: \mbS_{2} \to \reals^{F}$, where we map each point in the sphere to a $F$-dimensional vector instead of a scalar.
+The descriptive power of Spherical CNNs can be enhanced by considering a multi-feature signal mapping $\bbx: \mbS_{2} \to \reals^{F}$, where we map each point on the sphere to a $F$-dimensional vector.
 Each entry of the vector is termed a \emph{feature} and the multi-feature spherical signal can be thought of as a collection of $F$ single-feature spherical signals $x^{f}: \mbS_{2} \to \reals$, i.e. $\bbx = \{x^{f}\}_{f=1}^F$.
 In this context, the convolution operation becomes a series of spherical convolutions where the input signal is processed through a filter bank.
-More specifically, an output signal with $G$ features $\bby: \mbS^{2} \to \reals^{G}$ can be obtained by, first, filtering the input $\bbx$ through a bank of $FG$ filters
+More specifically, an output signal with $G$ features $\bby: \mbS^{2} \to \reals^{G}$ can be obtained by